Mastering Performance Marketing: Early-Stage Startups [Updated for 2025]

 Email Marketing

 Email marketing remains a cornerstone of digital marketing strategies.
-It's about nurturing relationships with your audience and driving conversions through personalized communication.
+It's about nurturing relationships with your audience and driving conversions through personalised communication.
 Startups can send customised product recommendations, exclusive offers, and informative content to engage subscribers and turn one-time buyers into loyal customers.
-For example, a fintech startup could send subscribers personalized finance tips or investment insights based on their previous interactions with the brand.
+For example, a fintech startup could send subscribers personalised finance tips or investment insights based on their previous interactions with the brand.

 Display Advertising